ibm-cloud-docs/Registry/container-registry-cli.md

 <dt><code>--force</code>, <code>-f</code></dt>
 <dd>(Optional) Force the command to run with no user prompts.</dd>
 <dt><code>--json</code></dt>
 <dd>(Optional) Outputs JSON that contains the results of cleaning your namespace.
-This option must be used with `--force`.</dd>
+This option must be used with <code>--force</code>.</dd>
 <dt><code>--retain-untagged</code></dt>
 <dd>(Optional) Retain all untagged images when the retention policy is being processed.
 Only tagged images are analyzed and, if the images don't meet the criteria, they are deleted.
 If the option isn't specified, all tagged and untagged images are analyzed and, if the images don't meet the criteria, they are deleted.</dd>
 <dt><code>--images</code></dt>
 <dd>Determines how many images to keep within each repository in the specified namespace.
 The newest images are retained.
-The age of images is determined by their build date. `IMAGECOUNT` is the number of images that you want to retain in each repository for the namespace.
+The age of images is determined by their build date. <code>IMAGECOUNT</code> is the number of images that you want to retain in each repository for the namespace.
 </dd>
 </dl>